 The QM model shown in Figure 4 shows how all activities of DBH and its Leadership create a process for a continuum of feedback for improving access, quality, cost-effectiveness, and outcomes.
-The DBH QM Leadership defines the mission, goals, target population, and performance indicators that accurately reflect the service delivery system.
-KPI results and analysis will be used to inform managers, supervisors, and persons served to develop strategies for service delivery, as well as future planning policy for continuous quality improvement to meet outcome goals.
+DBH Leadership defines the mission, goals, target population, and performance indicators that accurately reflect the service delivery system.
+As data is collected in the QM system, it is used to inform managers, supervisors, and clients to develop strategies for improving service delivery, as well as to inform future planning to meet outcome goals.